Development of an efficient impurity solver in dynamical mean field theory for multi-band systems: The iterative perturbation theory combined with the parquet equations: Novel impurity solver: IPT+parquet

-The remaining problem here is how to deal with the parameters $A$, $B$, and $\mu_{0}$ in the multi-degree-of-freedom systems.
-In MO-IPT~\cite{PhysRevLett.91.156402,Dasari2016}, the two- or more particle effects are added in the form of the static correlation functions when the single-orbital IPT is extended to the multi-orbital one as shown in Sec.~\ref{sec:2021-01-01-01-12}.
+The remaining problem here is how to deal with the parameters $\hat{A}$, $\hat{B}$ in Eq.~(\ref{eq:2020-08-28-02-01}), and $\hat{\mu}_{0}$ in Eq.~(\ref{eq:2020-07-02-19-01}) in the multi-band systems.
+In MO-IPT~\cite{PhysRevLett.91.156402,Dasari2016}, the two or more particle effects are added in the form of the static correlation functions when the single-orbital IPT is extended to the multi-orbital one.
 By contrast, in our formalism, these effects are already considered in the form of the diagonal terms of the dynamical full vertex obtained by the parquet equations.
-Therefore, we simply extend the single-orbital representation of parameters Eq.~(\ref{eq:2020-05-31-16-54}) to multi-orbital forms, as follows.
+Therefore, we simply extend the single-orbital representation of parameters Eq.~(\ref{eq:2021-04-02-22-59}) to multi-orbital forms, as follows.